 Why Version control?

 Editing allows you to alternate your document good.
-But what if you feel like a previous version was better in some way?
+But what if you will think that the earlier version was far better than the current one?

-With Google Docs’ version control, you can review previous versions of any document.
-This lets you grab that one paragraph you regret deleting or even restore your document entirely to a previous version.
+With Google Docs’ version control, you can able to see the previous versions of the document.
+This helps you to restore your document entirely to the previous version.
 This feature is enabled by default.
 So there is no need to turn anything on.

 Any time changes you made to the document will be saved with a different version.
-If you need to go back to an earlier version of a project, Revision history that is version control lets you navigate through it.
+If you have the requirement to go back to the last version of your project, The Revision history that is the version control that lets you navigate through it.

 Who has access to a Document’s Version control?